isomerpages/moe-tampinespri/_for-parents/2023 TPPS Homework Policy.md

 *   ask questions, if necessary
 *   seek help from classmates, friends or teachers if they face any difficulty.

-**General Guidelines on Homework**
+<u><b>General Guidelines on Homework</b></u>

-Primary 1 and 2
+<u>Primary 1 and 2</u>
 Daily reading for enjoyment
 Either English Language, Mathematics and/or Mother Tongue Language homework
 About 0.5 to 1 hour in total every weekday

-Primary 3 and 4
+<u>Primary 3 and 4</u>
 Daily reading for enjoyment
 English Language, Mathematics, Science and Mother Tongue Language homework
 About 1 to 1.5 hours in total every weekday

-Primary 5 and 6
+<u>Primary 5 and 6</u>
 English Language, Mathematics, Science and Mother Tongue Language homework
 About 1.5 to 2 hours in total every weekday

-Primary 5 and 6 Foundation
+<u>Primary 5 and 6 Foundation</u>
 Foundation English Language, Foundation Mathematics, Foundation Science and Foundation Mother Tongue Language homework
 About 1 to 1.5 hours in total every weekday.

-**Note:** P6 students may have more homework as they progress towards PSLE.
+<b>Note:</b>&nbsp;P6 students may have more homework as they progress towards PSLE.

 Students who are unable to finish the work set in class will also need to complete it at home.
 They may also do corrections as part of their homework.
 In addition, teachers may ask the students to do some journal writing, reading (fiction and non-fiction), Music and Art.
 In the course of the year, students may also need to do some research as part of their homework for their group/class projects.
 There may be some homework set over the weekends and school holidays depending on the needs of the class.

 These are general guidelines for reference and may be differentiated to meet the needs and interests of different students.

-In 2023, for classes with spelling, Mother Tongue spelling will be conducted on Wednesdays (P3 & P4) or Thursdays (P1, P2, P5 & P6) and English spelling will be on any of the other weekdays.
+In 2023, for classes with spelling, Mother Tongue spelling will be conducted on Wednesdays (P3 &amp; P4) or Thursdays (P1, P2, P5 &amp; P6) and English spelling will be on any of the other weekdays.
 If there is a public or school holiday, spelling will be postponed to the next school day.
 Homework to be given for the day will be clearly written on the class whiteboards.
 Teachers will remind students to note the homework in their diaries.

 Teachers will not be setting assessment practice for the students on a regular basis.
 Assessment practice is only useful when students are going to sit for coming examinations.
 The aim of learning and homework extends beyond examination practice.
 If there is any need for tests, these will be spaced out and be set on different days.
 Please help your child by making sure that homework is done before tuition work.
 If you want your child to learn, do not do the work for him/her.
 Help us to guide your child to good study habits.